 How long will a domestic violence charge stay on my record?

 A domestic violence conviction can have a lasting impact on your life, even if you are able to get it expunged.
 A domestic violence convicted directly impacts your second amendment right to bare arms.
 Even if you are under the correct circumstances to be granted expungement, this can still have impacts for federal law on owning a gun.
 If you are not eligible for expungement, a domestic violence conviction will remain on your record for life.

-How to beat a domestic violence charge in Wisconsin
+How to beat a domestic violence charge in Madison

 Determining what makes domestic violence “domestic” is the easier to answer of the two questions.
 For the purposed of the crime, domestic includes any person who you have ever resided with.
 This opens the door to an array of potential victims that you either currently or previously have lived with: significant other, parent, child, sibling, grandparent, roommate, or anyone, provided the “lived with” element is met.